-Evers prior to years prior to acceptance into the School for Education will not be counted toward certification without prior arrangement with the Education Faculty, which must be done the first semester enrolled at Park University.
+Education courses taken more than ten years prior to acceptance into the School for Education will not be counted toward certification without prior arrangement with the Education Faculty, which must be done the first semester enrolled at Park University.
 The student may petition the school to renew and credit a course, but the school has discretion in determining how the course will be updated for renewal.
 A syllabus and preferably portfolio of work from the course under consideration would permit the school to assess the deficiencies and assign additional work to update the course.
 Without appropriate supporting documentation (i.e. syllabus, text) the school may require a student to audit the course and do a supporting project.
 If deficiencies appear to be too great, the school may require the student to retake the course.

 DOCUMENTATION OF PRAXIS RATES: 2001-2002 PRAXIS PASS RATE 90%.
 2002-2003 PRAXIS PASS RATE 96%.
 2003-2004 PRAXIS PASS RATE 98%.
 2004-2005 PRAXIS PASS RATE 100%.
 2005-2006 PRAXIS PASS RATE 100%.
 2006-2007 PRAXIS PASS RATE 100%.
 2007-2008 PRAXIS PASS RATE 100%.
 2008-2009 PRAXIS PASS RATE 100%.
+2009-2010 PRAXIS PASS RATE 100%.